-HUNDING'S SAGA - 30: TOFIG'S HOMECOMING, Welcomed Back To Kerteminde
+HUNDING'S SAGA - 30: TOFIG'S HOMECOMING, A Warm Welcome Awaits In Kerteminde

 Early in the morning 'Braendings Slange' passed between Laesoe and Halland again on her way south.

 Hunding and his crew had spent the night camped on a small treeless island near the broader isle of Marstrand, off the coast of Gotaborg.
 There were twigs and brushwood they could use for a fire, even flotsam from wrecked ships, all washed ashore by the Kattegat current, dried on the foreshore by the sun and wind.
 Around them were bare rocks so there were no worries about being taken unaware from either Marstrand itself, or from the seaward side.

 Early in the morning they left the island, slipping between barren rocks.
 Recalling the way he steered through the half-light the evening before, Hunding took his ship around skerries that now stood higher above the waves.
 He was glad there had been enough daylight left the evening before even though the sun was well down by then, almost hidden by a reddy-brown fog to the west behind Laesoe.
 The men on the oars had to be careful about when they dipped the oars, fearing they might be splintered by rocks still half-hidden by idly slopping waves.
 Finally, gaining the open sea the sail was hoisted, the oars drawn and the beitass run out to catch what little wind blew at a very shallow angle into their sail through the Kattegat past Anholt.
 His course would lead them to the west coast of Sjaelland and on through the Great Belt.